AlexandreIorio/simple-plague-simulator/README.md

 ## Features

-- Simulates the spread of a plague within a 2D grid.
 - Allows customization of parameters like population size, initial immunity, infection duration, and more.
 - Provides detailed statistics on the progression of the plague.
 - Optionally generates a video visualizing the outbreak's spread.